NukolLodda/NukolLodda/README.md

 ---
 **Projects I Have**

-I am the sole developer of the Minecraft mod series, <a href=https://github.com/NukolLodda/Tekora>Tekora</a>.
+I am the creator of the Minecraft mod, <a href=https://github.com/NukolLodda/Tekora>Tekora</a>
+along with making a <a href="https://github.com/NukolLodda/Paint>basic paint program</a>.

 ---
 **About Me**